M&A Segment Trends, Seller and Buyer Motivations, and Process Strategies: A Conversation with Robert Meyer at Peakstone Group

 The financing markets are wide open, and financing is readily available from multiple providers in the lower middle market.
 Traditional commercial banks are active in the lower middle market, and depending on the size, the regional banking market has returned to a place where they can be active players.

 Non-bank lenders, such as private credit providers, remain extremely active.
-There are also hybrid providers, which could include groups like SBIC funds, are really attractive.
+There are also hybrid providers, which could include groups like SBIC funds, which are really attractive.
 For instance, we’re in the market right now on a $30 million mostly debt capital raise, and we are wide open with a lot of capital chasing fewer deals with comfortable leverage levels.

 Who are the primary buyers in the lower middle market today?